-| — Ledger hardware wallets make use of a specialized secure chip called a Secure Element.|
+| — Ledger hardware wallets make use of a specialized Secure Element chip for ensuring industry-leading security.

 — Secure Elements are used for high-end security solutions such as credit cards and passports.

-Let us dig deeper into a critical component of our technology: the Secure Element.
+Let’s dig deeper into a critical component of our technology: the Secure Element.

-Side-Channel Attack: a “Shazam” for power consumption
+Side-channel attack: a “Shazam” for power consumption

 When there’s a song on the radio, Shazam can listen to it and tell you what is currently playing.
 To do so, Shazam tries to find a match in the extensive library of original songs they’ve built.
 With the right tools, you can equally listen to the power consumption of a device extract key data from it.

 Suppose an attacker has physical access to your device.
-They could then measure the power consumption of your device.
-Just like Shazam with sound, a side-channel attack procedure would be able to try and match the power consumption pattern with an entry in the database that corresponds with your cryptographic key.
+They could then measure the power consumption and, just like Shazam with sound, match that power consumption pattern with an entry in the database that corresponds with your cryptographic key.
 This will eventually allow the listener to crack the PIN code.

-Fault Attacks: applying changes to the circuit while running
+Fault attacks: applying changes to the circuit while running

 A fault attack is the act of perturbing a circuit while it is running.
 This causes an error within a device or machine, which can lead to either learning more about its functions or even force a different, faulty behavior.
 Such behavior can include skipping steps of a process or providing a wrong output.
 All of this is the goal of a fault attack.

-Software Attacks: learning what makes a device tick
+Software attacks: learning what makes a device tick

 By playing around with inputs, you can learn more about how a device’s software is programmed to react to false inputs.
 This understanding of the software can then lead to discovering its weaknesses.
 A Secure Element helps to prevent this type of attack, however.
 Indeed, it drastically reduces the attack surface by keeping a very simple system that uses very few interfaces.